kyma-incubator/compass/docs/internal/proposals/separate-compass/separate-compass.md

 - Modify the `run.sh` development script in the Compass repository:

-  - Install Kyma with CLI from the fixed Kyma version using overrides from the Compass repository.
+  - Install the lite version of Kyma with CLI from the fixed Kyma version using overrides from the Compass repository.
   - Install Compass with Compass Operator (using the new `run.sh` script).

 - Modify the Kyma Compass Integration pipeline in the Compass repository: